gujunli/OpenCL-CAFFE-Research/README.md

 We'd appreciate your contribution to this effort!

 ## Development
+The OpenCL CAFFE is developed by AMD Research.

 Caffe is developed with active participation of the community by the [Berkeley Vision and Learning Center](http://bvlc.eecs.berkeley.edu/).
 We welcome all contributions!